knluy/MoonShine/CTF/Kenobi/README.md

 SMB has two ports, 445 and 139.

-Using the nmap command above, how many shares have been found?
+Using the [Nmap](../../TOOLS/Nmap.md) command above, how many shares have been found?
 - 3

 ```